gramcracker/NaturalSelection/pseudocode/pseudocode.md

 This is to give an idea of the steps the porgram will take.
 The actual program will vary because of class definitions,  and general syntax of python.

 # Initialize variables
-* timer
+* start a pygame session
-* load 2 png files for 2 types of bots
+* window parameters
-* set number of bots on a team
+* load the data for the bots

-* load genome for bot class (just a series of weights from previous runs)
+# define function determines that who's turn it is and displays it with a timer

 # define wall class
 * define wall.init